 The Canada branch office is subject to regulation by the Office of the Superintendent of Financial Institutions Canada ("OSFI").
 Under regulations and guidelines prescribed by OSFI, the Canada branch office is required to maintain prescribed levels of capital, which are dependent on the type and amount of insurance policies in force and the nature of the Canada branch office's assets.
-At December 31, 2022, the margin of net assets required as at December 31, 2021 of CAD 466 is based on the actual December 31, 2021 Branch Adequacy of Assets Test.
+At December 31, 2022, the margin of net assets required is CAD 814.
+The revised margin of net assets required as at December 31, 2021 of CAD 466 is based on the actual December 31, 2021 Branch Adequacy of Assets Test.